ibm-apiconnect/pot/labs/lab0.md

     curl https://raw.githubusercontent.com/creationix/nvm/v0.31.2/install.sh | bash
     ```

-    > ![][info]
-    >
-    > When you install `nvm` it will also install `npm` which is the node package manager.
-    > npm is used to install node.js based software packages including the API Connect
-    > Developer Toolkit

     {% include note.html content="
-        When you install `nvm` it will also install `npm` which is the node package manager.
-        npm is used to install node.js based software packages including the API Connect
+        When you install `nvm` it will also install `npm` which is the node package manager used to install node.js based software modules, including the API Connect Developer Toolkit.
-        Developer Toolkit
     "%}

 1. Close and restart your terminal as indicated in the terminal window or run this command `source ~/.profile`.